 Interested in a career in construction?
-This Washington-based website has resources for students, educators and industry personel including training and events, curriculum and how to find training programs in the construction industry.
+This Washington-based website has resources for students, educators and industry personnel including training and events, curriculum and how to find training programs in the construction industry.

 Law Enforcement Explorers The Explorer Program is designed to give students ages 15½ to 21 an opportunity to observe the criminal justice system and assist them in making an informed career decision.
 Explorers provide non-enforcement assistance to the Sheriff's Office and serve their community through a wide variety of functions.

 Career Cruising A comprehensive system that allows you to take career-interest questionnaires as well as learn about careers and pathways to prepare for careers.
 Also, a comprehensive source of information about U.S. career-training programs and institutions of higher education.

 You need pass codes to enter this system.
 These codes are available in your high school's Career Center.

 WA Career Paths There are so many great career and education resources in Washington state.
 WA Career Paths is designed to quickly connect you to the best resources on YOUR road to success.

 WOIS/The Career Information System A comprehensive system that allows you to take career-interest questionnnaires and learn about careers and pathways to prepare for careers.
 The site also provides information about military training programs and our country's institutions of higher education.

 You need pass codes to enter WOIS.
 You can obtain your school's pass codes from the Career Center at your high school.

 My Next Move Career research website that allows you to search careers by key words, browse careers by industry, or find careers related to your interests.